 docs

-The returned chunks are the most relevant and maximally diverse subset from the 20 candidates.
+The returned chunks are the most relevant and most varied subset of those 20 candidates.

 Tip